David Bruce (actor): Death

 Bruce withdrew from acting after 1956.
 His wife died after a lengthy illness in 1962.
 Bruce eventually returned to Kankakee to work for a relative's promotional film company.
 Amanda McBroom's own burgeoning Hollywood acting career paved the way for Bruce's return to acting.
-Bruce died from a heart attack in Hollywood, California at the age of 62, immediately after wrapping his first scene on the film Moving Violations.
+Bruce died from a heart attack in Venice, California at the age of 60, immediately after wrapping his first scene on the film Moving Violation.
+His remains were cremated by the Neptune Society, and his ashes scattered.

 Legacy

 Errol Flynn song

 Amanda McBroom says that the lyrics to her song about her father, Errol Flynn, are "absolutely" true, including that Errol Flynn was one of Bruce's best friends."
 Amanda McBroom confirms that excessive drinking "destroyed him for a while."
 The lyric that Bruce "died with his boots on" does not refer to the Errol Flynn movie (which Bruce did not appear in) but rather to the manner in which David Bruce died, on a film set as a working actor.
+The lyrics of the song, however, contradict that statement: "It's my daddy, the actor, 'bout to die with his boots on, he's the man standing up there next to old Errol Flynn."